Pre-Support Diagnostic Checklist

 - Execute diagnostic checklist - Run comprehensive 6-step health check before escalation

-- Collect fabric diagnostics systematically - Gather kubectl outputs, logs, events, Agent status, and Grafana screenshots
+- Collect fabric diagnostics systematically - Gather kubectl outputs, logs, Agent status, and Grafana screenshots

 - Identify escalation triggers - Determine when to escalate versus self-resolve